Kfreeman2048/Fictilis/README.md

 6. Ensure you are on the main branch with the terminal command:
    `git checkout -b main`

+7. Run `npm install` in terminal to install node_modules locally.

 For [Troubleshooting](https://reactnative.dev/docs/troubleshooting)

 To run android: npx react-native run-android